ekowcharles/alexado/README.md

 [![GoDoc](https://godoc.org/github.com/ekowcharles/alexado?status.svg)](https://godoc.org/github.com/ekowcharles/alexado)

-Go library that provides objects and basic behavior for the sending requests to and processing responses for Alexa.
+Go library that provides objects and basic behavior for the sending requests to and processing responses for the Alexa platform.

 ## Usage